 - do not count towards a qualification as defined above

-- are for informal certificates or other non-qualification activity
+- are for informal or in-house certificates

 - are for tutorial purposes

 - are spent on work experience and other work-related activities